tacitvenom/notes/Grit/notes.md

 - Grit is more about stamina than it is about consistency over time.
 - Grit = Passion + Perseverence
 - Another interesting idea was the heirarchy of goals that one pursues - we can have "smaller" goals like acing a test, improving our understanding of a topic, with an overarching goal of becoming knowledgeable in a field, with an overarching goal of making the world a better place, etc. We can also cluster these goals to arrive at the top-level goals.
 And it is important to have the vision of the end goals(s), which should be 1-2 - maybe one related to career and another related to personal life.
+- Exercise: Create a list of your goals and cluster them together to find high-level as well low-level goals.
 - Goal conflict is imminent but such a structure helps weigh in the choices and opportunity costs.
 This also helps us decide which goals are not worth pursuing, even though we still pursue the corresponding mid-level or top-level goals.

 ### Chapter 5: Grit grows